 3. Very Few Crowds

-Perhaps it is because of the limited availability of flights, or perhaps because of short-reaching advertising, but the presence of crowds and tourists on the most populous island of São Miguel is minimal.
+You may ask yourself, what continent is the Azores in?
+Technically, it’s on the European continental plate, but it is not attached to Europe.
+Perhaps it is because of the limited availability of flights. but the presence of crowds and tourists on the most populous island of São Miguel is minimal.
 Across the nine islands, the Azores boasts a permanent population of just shy of 225,000 people, with 137,000 living on São Miguel.
+With limited people and visitors, Azores safety is very good.
 Even the most frequented sites such as the Sete Cidades, Lagoa do Fogo, and Porto Formoso Tea Plantations might see a thousand people a day, and only when the cruise ships come to port.
 Standing in a line at an attraction is infrequent and if it occurs, will move quickly.
 Anyone who has been to Honolulu during high season knows that this level of quiet and unhurried meandering is hard to find and remarkably welcome.

 4. Beaches, Mountains, Volcanoes

 Whether you are a sun-worshiping beach dweller or an extreme sport hiker, activities abound in the Azores.
 Natural pools built into volcanic rock along the shoreline are popular and numerous.
 Many pools contain jets of hot water due to geothermal energy from the Earth’s crust.
 For the most enthusiastic adrenaline junkie, canyoning is also popular on the island, while the abundance of botanical gardens and greenery provides ease and calm for those looking for a quieter form of travel.
 More traditional forms of adventure travel such as zip-lining, hang gliding, sea kayaking, and mountain biking are all activities that are easy to arrange on São Miguel.